wjgilmore/hackerpair/README.markdown

 The new edition of Easy Laravel 5 is in beta format, as is the HackerPair companion project.
-Notably certain key features don't yet exist because I haven't yet written the associated chapters. :-) Notably, there is currently no or little support for:
+Notably certain key features don't yet exist because I haven't yet written the associated chapters. :-) For instance, there is currently no or little support for:

 * Search: I'm planning on integrating Algolia search, and additionally demonstrating how to create powerful search-driven data filters using scopes.

+* Column sorting and filtering: Still trying to sort out a proper way to approach this in the book.

 * Avatars: Just for kicks I'd like to add avatars to user profiles